Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 After that, Wei Wuxian never spent a day without drinking the tea.

 So life went on.
 Wei Wuxian spent little time in the Mounds, preferring to roam the lands in search of little houses with heavy doors.
 His people in Yiling grew used to seeing him arrive week after week with another person or two, and sometimes with no one.
 They welcomed the newcomers warmly.
 They squeezed all together in a group of makeshift houses.
 They learned to grow their own food, and those who knew other crafts such as sewing or embroidery made a trade with the village down the hills.
 Oftentimes, money was short, and they had to tighten their belts.
-Oftentimes, the elders of the Wen sect had to stand guard behind the barrier on the path and throw stones and dry branches at unwelcome visitors asking for their omega back.
+Oftentimes, the elders of the Wen sect had to stand guard behind the barrier and throw stones and dry branches at unwelcome visitors asking for their kunze back.

 Seasons passed one after the other.
 Spring was well underway on the day Wen Qing walked into the cave and told him, “Sect leader Jiang is here.”